trinchan/sysdig-go/README.md

 Sysdig offers a limited [Prometheus HTTP API](https://prometheus.io/docs/prometheus/latest/querying/api).

-This API is exposed via the `PrometheusClient()` function of the Client.
+This API is exposed via the `Prometheus` Service of the Client.
 You can use this client to run PromQL queries against your Sysdig instance.

 _Most_ functionality of the HTTP API is not available from Sysdig, but they appear to be offering more and more.
 See the [Prometheus example](https://github.com/trinchan/sysdig-go/tree/master/example/prometheus).